metacpan/metacpan-cpan-extracted/distros/M/MojoX-HTTP-Async/README.md

         If some key is absent in HashRef then system settings will be used.

-        The supported key are shown below:
+        The supported keys are shown below:

         tcp_keepidle
             the time (in seconds) the connection needs to remain